Honey Mustard Chicken Salad with Bacon will have you saying, “Holy Yum”.

 You can add many different fruits or vegetables into this versatile salad, depending on what you’re craving.

-Try adding; cucumber, chopped raw broccoli, or red pepper.
+- Want more veggies?
+Try adding cucumber, chopped raw broccoli, or red bell pepper.

 - Make and store the Honey Mustard Dressing in a glass jar.
 Keep refrigerated.
 Tip: Sometimes olive oil will harden in the fridge after a few days.
 Simply leave the dressing out at room temp for 30-45 minutes before eating to let it warm up to room temp.